frequency-chain/frequency/designdocs/user-handles.md

 * Provide an RPC to get the suffix options for a given handle.
 * When a user submits a handle, check the numeric suffix for availability and that it honors range defined for suffix window.
 * Store ```msa_id``` to ```handle``` mapping and ```handle``` to ```msa_id``` mapping.

-### Handle Guidelines

-* User handles must be unique and each msa can only be be mapped to one handle.
-* User handles must be between 2 and 32 characters (32b limit) long.
-* User handles cannot contain the following substrings (or homoglyphs): @, #, :, ., ```
-* User handles cannot be (@admin, @everyone, @all) *blocklist of handles we reserve
-* Suffixes are u32 limited to a range defined by governance
-* Suffix will be randomly constrained.
-* Homoglyph versions of handles should still resolve to the same MSA.
-* After a handle is released, it cannot be reused by a time block set by governance.

 ### Handling Race Conditions